WebBluetoothCG/web-bluetooth/rationale.md

 * While the <a>Server</a> role can work in a <a>Central</a> device,
   <a>Client</a> is more natural and is required for more use cases.

+## Why does `requestDevice()` require non-empty filters?

+In order to communicate with a device, that device needs to support a GATT Service that the web page understands and has permission to access.
+If the web page doesn't filter the devices that appear in the `requestDevice()` dialog, users could easily select a device the web page can't use, which is a bad experience.

 ## Why so many `Get{,All}{Service,Characteristic,Descriptor}()` overloads?

 GATT provides two ways of finding primary services: